AveryData/AveryData.github.io/_portfolio/FamilyHistoryHacking.md

 The fundamental map for understanding genealogy is the family tree.
 This is a tree that ties you, to your parents, and to their parents, and so forth until you can't go back any more.This is what a family tree usually looks like:

-{% include figure image_path="/Images/Family History Hacking/Family Tree Landscape.png" alt="this is a placeholder image" caption="Typical family tree (taken from FamilySearch.org)" %}
+{% include figure image_path="/Images/Family History Hacking/Family Tree Landscape.png" alt="this is a placeholder image" caption="Typical family tree (taken from FamilySearch.org)" url ="/Images/Family History Hacking/Family Tree Landscape.png" %}

 There are other versions that look more like a fan, such as this:
 {% include figure image_path="/Images/Family History Hacking/Family Tree Fan Chart.png" alt="this is a placeholder image" caption="Typical family tree fan chart (taken from FamilySearch.org)" %}